Last Modified: 2016-09-06

 References: Managers are required to check references with the current supervisor on all transfers within Vanderbilt.
 An internal transfer candidate must provide a minimum of two references.
 The hiring official informs the final candidate that references will be checked.
 Hiring officials use the same criteria for asking relevant reference questions as they use when conducting interviews with external candidates.

 III.
 EXCEPTIONS TO THE TRANSFER POLICY

 Exceptions to the Transfer Policy may be made in order to comply with the ADA, Workers' Compensation law, or other state or federal laws.
 For example, if an appropriate accommodation for a Vanderbilt staff member is to transfer to another department, exceptions may be made regarding eligibility and/or process guidelines.
-Exceptions to the Transfer Policy must be coordinated with Human Resource Services and the Equal Employment, Affirmative Action and Disability Services (EAD) Office.
+Exceptions to the Transfer Policy must be coordinated with Human Resources and the Equal Employment, Affirmative Action and Disability Services (EAD) Office.